neil-stickels-sonarsource/PortfolioNumberGrabber/README.md

 # PortfolioNumberGrabber
+Note: using this requires SonarQube 9.1 or higher, as one of the APIs used was introduced in that release.

 Helper to call the SonarQube API and generate a count of issues for all of the Projects within a specified Portfolio

 Precompiled executable PortfolioNumberGenerator.jar is provided.
 To run this: